lichess-org/chessground/README.md

 - Display last move, check, move destinations, and premove destinations
 - Import and export positions in FEN notation
 - User callbacks
-- No chess logic inside: can be used for chess variations
+- No chess logic inside: can be used for [chess variants](https://lichess.org/variant)

 ## Installation